KyleMayes/vulkanalia/README.md

 ## [Vulkan Tutorial](https://kylemayes.github.io/vulkanalia)

-For users new to Vulkan, there is a complete adaptation of https://vulkan-tutorial.com to use Rust and `vulkanalia` instead of C++.
+For users new to Vulkan, there is a complete adaptation of https://vulkan-tutorial.com by [Alexander Overvoorde](https://github.com/Overv) to use Rust and `vulkanalia` instead of C++.
 The published version of this tutorial can be found [here](https://kylemayes.github.io/vulkanalia) and the sources for the tutorial (including standalone working code examples for each chapter) are in this repository in the `tutorial` directory.